danielwippermann/async-resol-vbus.rs/README.md

 ## License

-`resol-vbus.rs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`async-resol-vbus.rs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE.txt for details.